 Irradiation effects;

-Meoscale development of the functional response in complex systems.
+Mesoscale development of the functional response in complex systems.

-Chemical solution processing for thin film texturing;
+Chemical solution processing based thin film texturing;

 Defect-defect interactions;